IMClick-Project/IQ/Cubic Equations of State Simulator/Code Documentation/Entropy 4 - Isobar given Pressure on a TS Diagram.md

 end
 app.Table1.Data=[phase;Tp;Zp;Sp]';
 % Notify if the case is thermodynamically not possible
-% Test Fugacity
+% Fugacity Test
 if checkNaN==true
-    uialert(app.IsobargivenPressureonaTSDiagramUIFigure,"Test Fugacity: Thermodynamically not possible case because Psat is not between the Psat calculated from Tt and close to Tc = NaN (Not a Number).","Error","Icon","error");
+    uialert(app.IsobargivenPressureonaTSDiagramUIFigure,"Fugacity Test: Thermodynamically not possible case because Psat is not between the Psat calculated from Tt and close to Tc = NaN (Not a Number).","Error","Icon","error");
 end
 ```